openalea/openalea.rtfd.io/doc/development/guidelines.md

 ### CHANGELOG.md

-This file should be a ressource for developers anf users to know what has changed in the project over time.
+This file should be a resource for developers anf users to know what has changed in the project over time.
 It should include a list of changes for each version of the project.

 ## pyproject.toml